AlexanderWinters/kknds_wiki/wiki/docs/linux/wiki.md

 pacman -S archinstall
 ```

-And then run archinstall.
+And then run `archinstall`.
 This is the closest you will get to a guided OS installation with Arch.
-Alternatively you can manually install with the official installation guide.
+Alternatively, you can manually install with the official installation guide.

 To update: